D-Bald/fiber-backend/README.md

 ### Update content entries

-Every `PATCH` request updates the field `published`, so it has to be set to `true` in any request if this state is wanted after.
-This is due to poor handling of boolean values when using bson-flag `omitempty` in structs as update schema: *false* is interpreted as *not updated*.
-Therefore this flag is not used for this field and it can't be omitted or the omitted field is automatically set to false.<br>
 To update custom fields you have to specify it as nested object in the request body.<br>
 Example JSON request body:
 ```json